Do I lose copyright of my images by taking part in the ISPA competition?

 No, registering on the website is simple and does not require I.D.
 After generating a personal username and password, the candidate can upload images to their own page.

-No, entrants must be 18 years old at the time of uploading their images.
+No, age is the only limit to participation.
+Entrants must be 18 years old at the time of uploading their images.

 Yes.
 What’s important is to upload and send the images to ISPA by 11 p.m.
-(Italian time) on 28 February 2020.
+(Italian time) on the day of the deadline.

 What’s the difference between the categories and the themes?